Clarkybeans/SSA-eAIP/docs/Aerodromes/South Africa/Durban King Shaka (FALE)/delivery.md

 ## Departure Procedures

 Please note that all SIDs are now suspended at King Shaka.
+All aircraft to receive Runway track with an initial climb of FL70.

 Runway 06